 - Fructooligosaccharides (FOS): fruits and vegetables, including bananas, onions, garlic, and asparagus

 - Resistant starch from food: cooked and cooled rice, potatoes and green bananas

 - Pectin: apples, apricots, carrots, oranges, and others

 - Oat bran

 - Guar gum

-- Hi-Maize, potato or plantain starch flours
+- Potato or plantain starch flours